ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As previously stated, once completed the EDHOC session, C and RS are mutually authenticated through their respective authentication credentials, whose retrieval has been facilitated by AS.
 Also, once completed the EDHOC session, C and RS have established a long-term secret key PRK\_out enjoying forward secrecy.
 This is in turn used by C and RS to establish an OSCORE Security Context.

-Furthermore, RS achieves confirmation that C has PRK\_out (proof-of-possession) when completing the EDHOC session.
-Instead, C achieves confirmation that RS has PRK\_out (proof-of-possession) either when receiving the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the established OSCORE Security Context.
+Furthermore, RS achieves confirmation that C has PRK\_out (proof of possession) when completing the EDHOC session.
+Instead, C achieves confirmation that RS has PRK\_out (proof of possession) either when receiving the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the established OSCORE Security Context.

 OSCORE is designed to secure point-to-point communication, providing a secure binding between a request and the corresponding response(s).
 Thus, the basic OSCORE protocol is not intended for use in point-to-multipoint communication (e.g., enforced via multicast or a publish-subscribe model).
 Implementers of this profile should make sure that their use case of OSCORE corresponds to the expected one, in order to prevent weakening the security assurances provided by OSCORE.